asjohnson8735/logo-maker-5000/README.md

 - [Questions](#questions)

 ## Preview
-Video of demonstration is in the examples folder
+Video of demonstration is in the examples folder and link is also here https://drive.google.com/file/d/1ClUwRA8yyaIvpT152_flLbbmBBUioYKs/view?usp=sharing

 ## Usage
 It is used to easily create a svg logo.